Online Dispute Resolution Training: What Are Your Certificate Options?

 With skyrocketing rates of depression, anxiety, and suicide across the globe, it seems obvious that mental health education and resources should be a top priority for us all.

-However, until that day comes, it makes sense to support our first line of defense.
+However, until that day comes, it makes sense to support our first line of defence.
 We’re talking about front-line professionals who deal closely with the public every single day.

 Health care providers are an obvious part of this group, but there are many other occupations that involve working with and supporting groups of people.
 Educators, social workers, and HR professionals, to name a few.